rozek/postman-collection-for-voltcloud/README.md

   * download the [demo version of NSB/AppStudio](https://www.nsbasic.com/app/downloads/) and create a VoltCloud account for it or
   * subscribe to NSB/AppStudio (do *not* choose the "one time" plan if you intend to use VoltCloud only) and use their "[30 day no hassle money back](https://wiki.appstudio.dev/NSB/App_Studio_FAQ#The_demo_period_has_expired.2C_but_I.27m_not_done_testing.)" guarantee if you decide not to use VoltCloud

+If you plan to use VoltCloud for an application with customers, it may also be worth reading their [legal notes](https://www.nsbasic.com/app/legal/legal.php).